ActivityWatch/aw-server/README.md

 If you want to run aw-server in development, you probably want to run a development instance beside your personal (stable) instance.
 You can do this by giving aw-server the `--testing` flag.
-This will start the server on another port and use a seperate datastore.
+This will start the server on another port and use a separate datastore.

 ```bash
 aw-server --testing